akka/akka-persistence-cassandra/docs/src/main/paradox/session.md

 ## Updating Cassandra

-@apidoc[CassandraFlow] provides factory methods to get Akka Streams flows to run CQL updated statements.
-Alpakka Cassandra creates a `PreparedStatement` and for every stream element the `statementBinder` function binds the CQL placeholders to data.
+@apidoc[CassandraFlow] provides factory methods to get Akka Streams flows to run CQL update statements.
+Alpakka Cassandra creates a @javadoc[PreparedStatement](com.datastax.oss.driver.api.core.cql.PreparedStatement) and for every stream element the `statementBinder` function binds the CQL placeholders to data.

 The incoming elements are emitted unchanged for further processing.